cfpb/design-system/docs/pages/buttons.md

       * Each icon should be used exclusively and consistently for one action.

-      * The color and font-size of an icon should be the same as the text it represents.

       * Icons should never be underlined.
 use_cases: Buttons signal actions.
 They should be used sparingly; each additional button on a page reduces the visual prominence of a call to action.
   In contrast, [links](https://cfpb.github.io/design-system/components/links)
   should lead users to another page or further information.
 guidelines: >-
-  * Use generous white space to bring focus to a button and make it appear actionable.
+  * Use generous white space to bring focus to a button and better make it appear actionable.

   * Write labels in sentence case.